Walkthroughs / Blue Prince / Best Rooms to Draft and When

 Low-Spoiler Priority Order

 • Need steps: Bedroom gives 2 steps each time you enter.
 Guest Bedroom gives 10 steps the first time you enter, but ends the path.
 Nursery is strong early because it gives 5 steps whenever you draft a Bedroom after that.
-Dining Room matters late: once you reach Rank 8, its main course gives 20 steps, or 30 if you have the matching room for that meal.
+Dining Room matters late: once you reach Rank 8, its meal gives 20 steps, or 30 if you have the matching room for that meal.

 When to Take Route Rooms

-If you are still below the middle of the mansion, route shape beats loot.
-A T-shaped room means more future doors.
-A four-door room means even more choices.
+If you are still below the middle of the mansion, route shape usually beats loot.
+A T-shaped room gives you more future doors.
+A four-door room gives even more choices.
 That matters because a dead end costs a step to enter, often another to leave, and may force you to spend keys just to keep moving.
-Take Corridor when you need a forward push without a lock.
-Take Foyer when future hallway locks are draining your key pile and you can pay 2 gems.
-Take Passageway when you need options in every direction and can pay 2 gems.

 When to Take Resource Rooms